kevguy/CarND-Vehicle-Detection/report.md

 **1.1.3: Spatial Binning**

-Spatial binning can lower the resolution of an image while still making sure an object is identificable.
+Spatial binning can lower the resolution of an image while still making sure an object is identifiable.
 This can potentially speed up training.

 ![sample_spatial_binning]